 CBR Cycle Routes are the Principal Community Routes around Canberra.
 In OpenStreetMap, some routes have still not been marked.
 Here is the lost and found list, including maps.

 City rankings can be motivational but unlikely to help city planners prioritise investment decisions.
-Bicycle Transport Analysis is a US organisation that has a basket model for scoring cities for the suitability of cycling.
+Bicycle Transport Analysis is a basket model for scoring cities for the suitability of cycling from the US.
 Canberra does very well in this ranking, but the first impression is deceptive as we are comparing ourselves with another LOW cycling country and not a good one like the Netherlands.

-OpenStreetMap is not perfect.
 Maps are an approximation of the real world.
 No map can contain all the detail of the real world.
 A good map captures what is important for you.
 OpenStreetMap is an open-source project that provides the best maps for Canberra.
 However, the process is not as simple as it might seem.

 There are many ways to plan your route around Canberra.
 Here are a few suggestions.
 If you want to plan a ride around Canberra, you will need a good map.
 After that, a route suggestion could be useful.
 Here both are discussed.

 The French love cycling so they made a bike map.
 Getting an overview is the start to planning a ride.
 CyclOSM turns the Canberra map on its head by showing a cyclist’s view of the city.
 The map data is from OpenStreetMap.
 These maps are available on the smartphone with another open-source product: OSMAnd.

 Views of Denman Prospect and the Molonglo Valley.
 Gravel ride through the forest to a hilltop for great views and down to the Molonglo River again.
 The route starts and ends at the Denman Prospect R10 bus stop.
 Find at the shops a café, supermarket, and toilets.
 Ride in a clockwise direction for minimum gradients.
 Mountain bike recommended.
 Length 8 km and 180 m rise.
 Steep descent.
 The ride is very enjoyable.

 Canberra Nature Park is bigger than it looked.
 The map has been updated.
 There are OpenStreetMap updates for both Mount Mugga Mugga Nature Reserve and Isaacs Ridge Nature Reserve.
 Unfortunately, no new paths come out of it.
 One route is now closed down to Mugga Lane as a result of new fencing along Old Quarry Road.
 Big trucks come labouring up this hill all day long.
 More about the changes.